SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_deployment.md

 1. Deploy the EPM package:

-   - If the DMA is connected to dataminer.services, you can [deploy the package](xref:Deploying_a_catalog_item) directly from the Catalog
+   - If the DMA is connected to dataminer.services, you can [deploy the package](xref:Deploying_a_catalog_item) directly from the Catalog.
    - Otherwise, place the latest EPM package on the DMA server (in a different folder than C:\Skyline DataMiner) and install the package.

    This will install the package on all DMAs, so you only need to do this on one DMA in a cluster.